 Summer in Your Yard

-Hard to believe we’re approaching August and things are starting to lose that bright green hue and looking a little ‘sad’.
+Hard to believe it’s already August and things are starting to lose that bright green hue and looking a little ‘sad’.
 Your fescue lawn may be a little thin (after all, it’s a cool season grass).
 If you plan to plant trees or shrubs, start planning now, but late fall and winter are the best times to plant.
-While we’ve been receiving more afternoon showers than normal, we still have August and September to go.
+While we’ve been receiving more afternoon rain lately, we still have September to go before we start feeling much difference in temperature.
 The following tips may help:

 Hot, dry summer months are some of the most stressful times for plants in the landscape.
 One of the most common problems seen is improper watering.
 Without adequate moisture, plants cannot function normally and can become predisposed to other stresses in the environment, such as winter injury or diseases.
 Particularly susceptible to drought damage are plants that have developed shallow root systems due to improper watering practices.
 Make sure you are following proper irrigation practices.